 Renton Oktoberfest – Seattle, WA – Sept.
 25-26, 2015

 Oktoberfest of the Austria Club of Washington – Seattle, WA – October 10, 2015

 Enjoy the real beer tent atmosphere at this authentic Western Washington Oktoberfest!
 Wear your Dirndl or Lederhosen and polka the night away with the Bert Carlson Band.
 They offer traditional food (Schweinsbraten, Sauerkraut, and sides, along with tasty Apfelstrudel), paulaner bier, wine soft drinks and free bottled water.
 Table reservations made for parties of 8.
 Location: Alki Masonic Hall, 4736 40th Avenue SW, Seattle, Washington

 Beer from 30 Breweries served as well as food and live music.
-Best German costume contest on both Friday and Saturday.
+Costume contest on both Friday and Saturday.
 21+ only.

 Location: Port Warehouse, 100 Commercial Ave, Anacortes, WA 98221

 Kitsap Oktoberfest – Bremerton, WA – September 20, 2014

 The Cloverleaf Sports Bar & Grill will host the Kitsap Oktoberfest to benefit the Kitsap Firefighters Benevolent Fund.
 German food, live music, games and beer from Silver City Brewery.

 You probably don’t need to leave Washington to get your Oktoberfest on, but if you do, checkout the largest Oktoberfest parties in the United States for the most popular and attended celebrations of German heritage.
 And here are the nearby states that will welcome you to their Oktoberfest: Idaho and Oregon.